DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 The parameter calibration  notebook is customized for the PM4Sand model and includes the estimation of main parameters that best fit experimental data as well as their uncertainty (IN PROGRESS).

 ### Site response workflow notebook
-The site response workflow notebook introduce typical steps used in the evaluation of the surface response for a site with liquefiable soil.
+The site response workflow notebook presents typical steps used in the evaluation of the surface response for a site with liquefiable soil.
 The notebook takes advantage of the site response problem to introduce a general numerical analysis workflow that includes:

 1. running OpenSees using a tapis app,